 The same year, Inco also reached agreement with the provincial government.
 Inco is obligated to hire qualified local residents to work in the mine, plant, and other facilities before considering other job applicants.
 In Labrador, for example, Innu and Inuit people receive first priority, followed by other Labrador residents, then by Newfoundland residents, and lastly by people living outside the province.
 Residents of Placentia Bay, meanwhile, receive first priority for construction and other work at processing plants.
 In addition, Inco must give preference to qualified local businesses to provide the various goods and services needed to complete the project.

 Inco is also obligated to provide local residents with training opportunities that will give them the necessary skills to work in the mining industry.
-Related to this is Inco's agreement to spend $20 million on the construction and maintenance of Memorial University's Inco Innovation Centre, a facility intended to in part perform research in mining and metallurgical technology.
+Related to this was Inco's agreement to spend $20 million on the construction and maintenance of Memorial University's Inco Innovation Centre, a facility intended to in part perform research in mining and metallurgical technology.

 Mining and Processing

 The mining project makes use of a variety of facilities to extract, transport, and process ore.
 In Labrador are the mine and concentrator at Voisey's Bay and port facilities in nearby Anaktalak Bay for the shipping of ore to off-site processing facilities.
 Mined ore is sent to the concentrator (also known as a mill plant), which separates much of the waste material from the valuable minerals in the ore.
 Workers produce two types of concentrates at Voisey's Bay: a copper concentrate and a nickel-cobalt-copper concentrate.